Here are pictures

 quite nimble for her age.
 It's surprising how quickly she can

 move when Dracs is about to be sick.
-She jumps straight off the
+She jumps straight off

 Thu